vsespb/mt-aws-glacier/README.md

 + **How rules are processed**

-+ 1) File's relative filename (relative to `--from-dir` root) is checked against rules in the list.
++ 1) File's relative filename (relative to `--dir` root) is checked against rules in the list.
 Once filename match PATTERN, file is included or excluded depending on the kind of PATTERN matched.
 No other rules checked after first match.

 		`--filter '+*.txt -file.txt'` File `file.txt` is INCLUDED, it matches 1st pattern, so 2nd pattern is ignored